Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 (5) Social expression

-This is the ability to express your opinion, standpoint or feeling verbally.
-To practise this:
+This is the ability to express your opinion, standpoint or feeling verbally and nonverbally.
+To practice this, you can:

-• speak honestly, do not disguise, do not be shy
+• speak honestly.
+Do not disguise or do not be shy

 • remain rational and calm when you express emotions such as anger, discomfort or fear